Virgin Voyages

 Virgin Voyages requests employees or suppliers who have experienced violations of our Codes, or suspect non-compliance, to contact Virgin Voyages anonymously and confidentially through a third‐party platform called EthicsPoint.
 Reports may be made by calling (833) 620‐6812, or by visiting virginvoyages.ethicspoint.com.

-As a growing company, Virgin Voyages continues to identify areas it can provide trainings and adapt to the ever-changing landscape of the cruise industry.
-In 2023, Virgin Voyages will roll out a Modern Slavery Compliance Training for leaders in the business who are responsible for procurement and managing partner relationships.
-These trainings may also include procurement partners.
+As a growing company that continues to adapt to the ever-changing landscape of the cruise industry, Virgin Voyages consistently seeks to also continue to identify areas where it can provide training and create awareness.
+By way of example, in 2023, Virgin Voyages rolled out a Sustainable Tourism Training Program to tour operators, which included a segment on human trafficking.
+Looking ahead, we will deliver a Modern Slavery Compliance Training for leaders in the business who are responsible for procurement and managing third- party partner relationships.
+This training may also include our third-party procurement partners.

 V. PERFORMANCE MEASURES